What Drives Us

 Why Joshua and Caleb?

-At-risk kids often lack hope for their futures due to the great brokenness encompassing their homes and communities.
+At-risk kids often lack hope for their futures due to the great brokenness and uncertainty that exists in their homes and communities.
 They must be encouraged to look past what they see with their physical eyes and embrace the truth of God with their spiritual eyes.
-Joshua and Caleb did not deny the reality of their situation, but they saw past earthly obstacles and barriers and had a vision far beyond their own capacity – they had a God-sized vision.
+Joshua and Caleb did not deny the reality of their situation, but they saw past earthly obstacles and barriers and had a vision far beyond their own capacity – a God-sized vision.
 God opened their eyes and gave them the faith to trust and follow Him, despite what everyone around them said.
-Joshua and Caleb’s focus on the presence and power of God allowed them to be lifted beyond the paralyzing fear and desperation of their times and be brought into harmony with God’s love and faithfulness.
+Joshua and Caleb’s focus on the presence and power of God allowed them to be lifted beyond the paralyzing fear and desperation of their circumstances into harmony with God’s love and faithfulness.
 They knew their outcome was in God’s hands, not their own.
 They had a supernatural confidence in God that far outweighed their fear.

 JCLC is in Cleveland to help give this same confidence to children and mothers, by sharing with them the love and hope of Jesus Christ.
-Life-changing hope comes through God-sized vision.
+That life-changing hope comes through God-sized vision.

 Rev. Jerry Mitchell

 Director of Education and Community Engagement, Cornerstone of Hope Bereavement Center

 Licensed Professional Clinical Counselor